Palur, Kanchipuram district

-Palur is a small village in Kanchipuram district, Tamil Nadu in India.
+Palur is a small village in Chengalpattu district, Tamil Nadu in India.
 Suburban trains running between Chennai Beach - Chengalpattu - Tirumalpur section and Chengalpattu - Arakkonam section will stop here at Palur railway station.
 A Sivan Koil is located in this small village and this temple is known as Tirukaleeswarar temple.

 IRCTC (Indian Railways) had set-up a packaged drinking water plant named Railneer at Palur.
 Water bottles of Railneer (Palur) are sold in major railway stations and trains of southern railways.

 It connects Industrial area of Oragadam - Sriperumbudur where MSME industries operate and Nissan, Royal Enfield, Apollo Tyres, etc.

 Palur railway station code is "PALR".